energinet-open-incubator/innersource-collaboration/meeting-docs/workingroup-minutes-template.md

 ## Assignments
 - The person's name+GitHub handle  that agreed to do it
-  - Put them here, One assigment  per line, repeat the two lines per person
+  - Put the assignments for that person here.
+Only one assignment  per line.
     - To keep track of what has been done, do like this to ~~strike out the assignment~~.

 ## Next Meeting’s Roles